open/close all folders

 - Casting a Shadow: God of Darkness; can grant this power to many of his followers.

-- Cosmic Horror: He's heavily implied to have run into one; it is responsible for his current madness.
+- Cosmic Horror: He's heavily implied to have run into one which would be responsible for his current madness.

 - Despair Event Horizon: He's the God of Loss, and many of his followers have crossed it.
 It's heavily implied that he has crossed it himself.